-Solids have definite volume, shape, and mass due to the short distance between the fixed position of particles and strong interactions between them.

-**Version 1:** Solids have definite volume, shape, and mass due to the short distance between the fixed position of particles and strong interactions between them.
+Solids can be classified as crystalline or amorphous on the basis of the nature of order present in the arrangement of their constituent particles.
 Amorphous solids behave like super cool liquids as the arrangement of constituent particles has short-range order, isotropic in nature and no sharp melting point.
 Crystalline solids have a characteristic shape, with the arrangement of constituent particles of long-range order, anisotropic in nature and a sharp melting point.

 - Ionic solids

-- Covalent solids
+- Covalent or Network solids